coderinblack08/trie-cli/README.md

 Either `cd` into cli and run `yarn start ...` or install the cli via npm using `npm i -g cib-trie-cli` and type `trie --help` to view available commands.

+## Testing

+All testing is done with jest and can be viewed in the CLI folder.

 ## Video Demo